No Result

 Robotics has experienced a great leap forward, especially in the food supply chain.
 If workers are kept at home or cannot travel across the border due to the pandemic, the machines can collect and deliver food are an obvious solution.

 In other cases, there has been an increase in demand for disinfection robot, equipped with tools such as ultraviolet light to kill viruses.
-There are many similar examples where the latest technology has helped limit the disruption of supply chains.
+There are many similar examples where the latest technology has helped limit disruption to supply chains.

 Great break, great intelligence

-Nothing that has happened has anything to do with the "autonomous life" of the economy that we have heard so much about.
-It was rather a team effort that produced a dynamic of collective intelligence.
+None of what has happened has anything to do with the "autonomous life" of the economy that we have heard so much about.
+Rather, it was a team effort that produced a dynamic of collective intelligence.

-Governments have taken on the role of reorganizing economic activity.
-The Internet has brought the key players together and helped them align their views and methods.
-Any resistance from opposing interests has been effectively co-opted or overcome.
+Governments have taken on the function of reorganizing economic activity.
+The Internet has brought key players together and helped them align their views and methods.
+Any resistance from opposing interests was effectively co-opted or overcome.

 Now what's going to happen?

-It is not yet clear what the further loss of output will be if further demand shocks due to higher unemployment and the loss of household wealth and business spending occur.
-Certainly, the stimulus programs of the Italian government cannot bridge the gap.
+It is not yet clear what the further output loss will be if further demand shocks occur due to higher unemployment and loss of household wealth and business spending.
+Certainly the Italian government's stimulus programs cannot fill the gap.
 No government in the world could do that.

 But it should be borne in mind that the closure has reshaped consumption patterns.